Professional Vacancy Search Committee Guidelines

 Affirmative Action Search Process

-The search committee reviews applications and makes recommendations for interviews; prepares screening tools, interview questions, etc. Please coordinate with the Affirmative Action office throughout the interview process.
+The search committee reviews applications and makes recommendations for interviews; prepares screening tools, interview questions, etc. Please coordinate with the Office of Diversity, Equity and Inclusion (ODEI) throughout the interview process.

-After the 10-business day internal application period ends, HR notifies candidates, Affirmative Action, and the search committee of internal candidate status.
+After the 10-business day internal application period ends, HR notifies candidates, ODEI, and the search committee of internal candidate status.

-The department notifies internal candidates of their intent of whether or not to interview.To conduct interviews, complete and submit Affirmative Action Part 2form to the Affirmative Action office.
+The department notifies internal candidates of their intent of whether or not to interview.To conduct interviews, complete and submit Affirmative Action Part 2 form to ODEI.

 Schedule and conduct interviews.